 Betrayed by Spotify

-I confess, I was naïve.
+I confess, I was naive.
 I wanted to affiliate with a streaming service that I felt okay about, both for my own listening and for streaming my music.
 My music is available on lots of steaming sites but Spotify was the lingua franca of the bunch.
 I began my relationship as a tiny fish in Spotify’s pond well before CEO Daniel Ek’s ill-advised decision to enter into an exclusive podcasting deal with Joe Rogan.

+When I joined Spotify, it was known as a music streaming service.
 But Spotify had other aspirations.
-I hardly knew of any podcasts other than Robert Plant’s, and who can argue with that?
+I hardly knew of any podcasts other than Robert Plant’s, and who can argue with that content?
 I don’t hold it against Spotify that they wanted to branch out.
 Most social media companies want to be something they aren’t.

 I had no idea that Joe Rogan was even on Spotify until recently.
 I only knew Joe Rogan as the wannabe shock-jock who sometimes said idiotic things on his show, and who routinely hosted idiotic guests.